-6.3 Causes of Errors for Population Forecast
+6.3.
+Causes of errors for population forecast

 The errors in population forecasts resulted in the MNL-based models performing badly for grade K2 in predicting equilibrium outcomes.
-What was wrong with the forecasts?
-Table A3 shows that there are three major errors: (1) the number of continuing K2 students is much larger than predicted, (2) the number of new grade K1 and K2 students is significantly less than predicted, and (3) the proportion of grade K2 ELL students are smaller than predicted.
+Table A.3 shows that there are three major errors: (1) the number of continuing K2 students is much larger than predicted, (2) the number of new grade K1 and K2 students is significantly less than predicted, and (3) the proportion of grade K2 ELL students are smaller than predicted.

 Were these errors foreseeable?
 It is difficult to comment on this with any level of rigor since nearly anything can seem foreseeable after the fact.
 Nevertheless, we give our best guesses below.
 We think that the first source of error was possibly foreseeable, as it is caused by misunderstanding how BPS assigns continuing students.
 We assumed that currently enrolled students who wish to continue are assigned the same program code for the next grade, but in reality BPS sometimes changes the program code when students change grades and our forecast did not capture these changes adequately.
 The second error is unexpected, as the number of applicants had been rising in previous years.
 The low number of applicants is due to either a break in the previous trend in the number of kindergarten-aged children in Boston or a greater substitution to school options outside of BPS, including charter and private schools or public schools in neighboring districts.
-Our data do not allow us to distinguish between these two alternatives.
+If second effect is dominant (substitution to other systems), then a more complex structural model in which application to BPS is endogenous might have improved the predictions.
+Unfortunately, our data do not allow us to distinguish between these two alternatives.
 The third discrepancy is driven by a simultaneous change in the test that BPS uses to determine eligibility for ELL programs, as the new test decreased the proportion of eligible students.
-This third change was done by the BPS Office of English Learners, which has little overlap with the office in charge of school assignment, and was therefore hard for us to foresee.
+This third change was done by the BPS Office of English Learners, which has little overlap with the office in charge of school assignment.
+The effect of this change was unforeseen by the BPS staff we were working with in the enrollment department, and was therefore would have been hard to foresee for any outside researcher.